MPtBf/mc_crafting_table_algorithm_web/README.md

 # Simple web site with Minecraft crafting table algorithm

-Select items from bottom "creative inventory" slots, place them in slots, get result of craft (if items are placed in exsisting craft pattern)
+Select items from bottom "creative inventory" slots, place them in slots, get result of craft (if items are placed in exsisting craft pattern).

 Creative inventory is a list of slots with infinite resource in them, these slots cannot be replaced or removed

 # Controls:
 Right click to the crafting grid slots to place items in them